agmon33/tweet-popularity/README.md

-# tweet-popularity
+# Tweets_popularity
+Data analyze
-Predict how popular your tweet will be
+Can we predict how popular a tweet will be?